The SE 50th Avenue: SE Division to SE Hawthorne Project is complete!

-In order to address current pavement maintenance needs, SE 50th Avenue will be repaved from SE Division to SE Hawthorne.
-All corners that do not currently meet ADA standards will be updated.
+To address current pavement maintenance needs, SE 50th Avenue was repaved from SE Division to SE Hawthorne.
+All corners that did not meet ADA standards were updated.
 These two actions will prevent further pavement deterioration and will improve overall street accessibility.
-The project is expected to be complete in early fall of 2018.
+The project was completed as of November 2018.

 Click to view:

-As part of the Fixing Our Streets program, the Portland Bureau of Transportation (PBOT) has been working to repave SE 50th Avenue from SE Division to SE Hawthorne to prevent further pavement deterioration.
-The work also includes updating all corners that do not currently meet ADA standards to improve overall street accessibility.
+As part of the Fixing Our Streets program, the Portland Bureau of Transportation (PBOT) worked to repave SE 50th Avenue from SE Division to SE Hawthorne to prevent further pavement deterioration.
+The work also included updating all corners that do not currently meet ADA standards to improve overall street accessibility.

 Over the course of the paving work, PBOT decided to reconstruct the southbound section of SE 50th Avenue from SE Division Street northward towards SE Lincoln Street due to poor and unsafe road infrastructure from unused rail trolleys underneath.
 The trolley rails were built on SE 50th Ave in 1909, but when the trolleys were decommissioned of the rails were paved over to make roads for vehicle use.
 Since the 1980s through the mid-2000s, much of the road maintenance on SE 50th was to grind and repave asphalt on top of the buried rails.

 For years, residents of the area, and all other Portlanders who utilize this street, have witnessed hazardous potholes, with a few areas with rail exposure potentially causing bike crashes, slippery conditions for pedestrians and tire damage to vehicles.